-Here's our guide to letting your dog walk off their lead:
+Here’s our guide to walking your dog off the lead.

 The first step in training your dog to walk off lead is to find a suitable area to practice.
 This is vital, or you could be putting your dog at risk.

 It’s a good idea to check out a few local areas and get your bearings before you take your dog with you.
 You want an area with as few hazards as possible – so, somewhere open but fairly quiet is ideal.

 Timing is also important.
 You don’t want to be trying to control your dog in a busy park on a Saturday afternoon – it just won’t work!
 The distractions will be too much for your dog to concentrate on you.